and the calm is deep where the quiet waters flow

 “How was your night, A-Xian?”
 Jiang Yanli asked as they broke their fast near the edge of dry pine woods an hour later.

 Wei Wuxian could hear all the guilt in her without her needing to apologize.
-He remembered how betrayed he had felt the night before as she insisted on him going to the omega house; those feelings seemed harder to muster up now that he had seen the house and met its inhabitants.
+He remembered how betrayed he had felt the night before as she insisted on him going to the kunze house; those feelings seemed harder to muster up now that he had seen the house and met its inhabitants.

-Warmth had followed him since leaving the omega house and despite the biting cold.
+Warmth had followed him since leaving the kunze house and despite the biting cold.
 Snow crunched under their feet as they struggled along forest paths, but Wei Wuxian didn’t shiver.
 He still had at the corners of his lips the smiles he had given Wen Yueying.

 “It was educating,” he said.

 Jiang Yanli, confused, asked no more questions.